jrosebud/jrosebud.github.io/winter2015/lesson05/slides/slides.md

 Some things to have in a starter folder:

-* an index.html file that already has the appropriate codes in it.
+* an index.html file that already has the appropriate codes in it (like the doctype and stylesheet links)
-* a stylesheet file.
+* a stylesheet file and CSS reset
 * an images folder

 ---